kubernetes/autoscaler/cluster-autoscaler/integration/usage.md

 (Note the prerequisite will be made less restrictive with time.)

 1. No user workload to be deployed other than system-components.
-2. 1 worker pool for system components named `sys-comp` with `allowSystemComponents` set to `true` and `min=1`, `max>=2`.
+2. 1 worker pool for system components named `sys-comp` with `systemComponents.allow` set to `true` and `min=1`, `max>=2`.
-3. Required machine size -> 2 cores CPU, 8Gi memory
+3. Required machine size -> 2 cores CPU, 8Gi memory (Note: Ensure that all worker groups created for these tests use the same machine type)
-4. 2 worker pools are needed namely `one-zone` and `three-zones` respectively with `allowSystemComponents` set to `false`.
+4. 2 worker pools are needed namely `one-zone` and `three-zones` respectively with `systemComponents.allow` set to `false`.
 The 4 machinedeployments/node groups in the cluster should be present, with following `min:max` limits
     - machineDeployment1 (`0:2`) [worker:- `one-zone`]
     - machineDeployment2 (`1:2`) [worker:- `three-zones`]
     - machineDeployment3 (`0:1`) [worker:- `three-zones`]
     - machineDeployment4 (`0:1`) [worker:- `three-zones`]
 5. Make sure that the names of the worker pools are as mentioned above.
 It is very important for the integration tests to run properly.
 6. Make sure to **disable** calico-typha pods as they interfere with Integration test (especially ones related to scale-down due to under-utilization).
-Refer this [doc](https://github.com/gardener/gardener-extension-networking-calico/blob/master/docs/usage-as-end-user.md#example-networkingconfig-manifest) to disable it.
+Refer this [doc](https://github.com/gardener/gardener-extension-networking-calico/blob/master/docs/usage/usage.md#calico-typha) to disable it.

 ## Cluster Autoscaler integration test suite